asreview/asreview/docs/source/intro/datasets.rst

 |**Robotreviewer**| N/A       | N/A      | N/A      | N/A      |
 +-----------------+-----------+----------+----------+----------+

--  ✅ = The data can be exported from the citation manager and imported in ASReview.
+-  ✅ = The data can be exported from the third-party review software and imported in ASReview.
 -  N/A = This format does not exist.
--  X = not suported.
+-  X = Not suported.

 \* When using Covidence it is possible to export articles in ``.ris`` format for different citation managers, such as Endnote, Mendeley, Refworks and Zotero.
 All of these are compatible with ASReview.

 \** When exporting from Distiller and if the following error occurs ``Unable to parse string "Yes (include)" at position 0`` set the ``sort references by`` to ``Authors``.
 Then the data can be imported in ASReview.